sagedontgo/TheSwiftKnights/README.md

 **Knight Stats**
 - Strength

    - Base damage for every attack.
-For every 2 Strength Points, +1 damage.
-Max of 20 points, meaning a max of 10 damage.
+For every 1 Strength Point, +1 damage.
+Max of 20 points, meaning a max of 20 damage.

 - Dexterity

    - Dexterity increases the chance of an increase in damage.
-A dexterity score of 5 means a 50% chance of an increase in damage.
+A dexterity score of 1 means a 10% chance of an increase in damage.
 Also affects loot luck and the possibility of gaining effects when killing entities.
+Max of 8 points, with a max of 80% chance of an increase in damage.

 - Magic